vgrjdon/tracker/CONTRIBUTING.md

 ## Getting started

-To develop on ActivityWatch you'll first want to install from source.
-To do so, follow [the guide in the documentation](https://activitywatch.readthedocs.io/en/latest/installing-from-source.html).
+To develop on aceofwork you'll first want to install from source.
+To do so, follow [the guide in the documentation](https://aceofwork.readthedocs.io/en/latest/installing-from-source.html).

-You might then want to read about the [architecture](https://activitywatch.readthedocs.io/en/latest/architecture.html) and the [data model](https://activitywatch.readthedocs.io/en/latest/buckets-and-events.html).
+You might then want to read about the [architecture](https://aceofwork.readthedocs.io/en/latest/architecture.html) and the [data model](https://aceofwork.readthedocs.io/en/latest/buckets-and-events.html).

-If you want some code examples for how to write watchers or other types of clients, see the [documentation for writing watchers](https://docs.activitywatch.net/en/latest/examples/writing-watchers.html).
+If you want some code examples for how to write watchers or other types of clients, see the [documentation for writing watchers](https://docs.aceofwork.net/en/latest/examples/writing-watchers.html).

 ## How you can help

-There are many ways to contribute to ActivityWatch:
+There are many ways to contribute to aceofwork:

  - Work on issues labeled [`good first issue`][good first issue] or [`help wanted`][help wanted], these are especially suited for new contributors.
  - Fix [`bugs`][bugs].